 The Center for Compassion and Altruism Research and Education (CCARE) at Stanford School of Medicine, Self-Compassion, Positive Psychology Center, Greater Good Science Center, The Center for HealthyMinds, The Center for Mindfulness, Emotional and Social Intelligence — Daniel Goleman, Yale Center for Emotional Intelligence, Brene Brown.

-Within the adversities, challenges, and conflicts in our personal and work lives, there is an energy that can propel us to the next level of growth, fulfillment, and new possibilities.
-Creating the life and relationships we want, and contributing to the world we envision, happens one conversation at a time.
+Within the challenges and conflicts in our lives, there is an energy that can propel us to the next level of well being, growth, and new possibilities.
+With the tools of empathic communication we can transform the power of conflict to create the life, relationships, and work we want, and contribute to the world we envision, one conversation at a time.

 I envision a world in which we human beings are working together to respond to the challenges we face, and creating a peaceful, healthy, and sustainable world.